 The East Bay German International School (EBGIS) is a dual-language immersion school offering Early Childhood, Elementary and Middle School programs.
+We launched our high school program in the 2021/2022 school year, looking forward to our first graduating high school class in 2025.
 Our integrated curriculum combines bilingual German and English instruction with project-based learning and a cross-cultural experience.
 We offer exceptional academics, a diverse international perspective, and a vibrant community of students, parents and teachers.

 No prior knowledge of German is needed to join our Preschool and Kindergarten programs.
 Students need not be fluent in German to join our Elementary and Middle Schools.
 Talk to us about individualized language support.